okta/okta-auth-js/README.md

 | `tokenManager` | An object containing additional properties used to configure the internal token manager. |

 * `autoRenew`:
-  By default, the library will attempt to renew expired tokens.
-When an expired token is requested by the library, a renewal request is executed to update the token.
+  By default, the library will attempt to renew tokens before they expire.
 If you wish to  to disable auto renewal of tokens, set autoRenew to false.

 * `storage`:
   You may pass an object or a string.
 If passing an object, it should meet the requirements of a [custom storage provider](#storage).
 Pass a string to specify one of the built-in storage types: